A-Shubhi/DA323_Indian_Media_Dataset/README.md

 * label : Semantic of the articles
 * Manipulated Titles: Titles of some articles have been artificially altered to change their sentiment.

-Text manipulation is done for all the 20,000 instances Image Face Attribute has been done for 75 original images.
+Text manipulation is done for all the 20,000 instances (using [Flair](https://github.com/flairNLP/flair) )

+Image Face Attribute has been done for 75 original images. ( using [Media.ai](https://www.media.io/lab/ai-face-editor/) )

 ## Sample Dataset